elixir-lang/elixir/lib/elixir/pages/anti-patterns/macro-anti-patterns.md

       end

       if not is_atom(handler) do
-        raise ArgumentError, "route must be a module" end
+        raise ArgumentError, "handler must be a module" end

       @store_route_for_compilation {route, handler}